AiMiDi/Kwok/README.md

 import kwok

 # Example usage
-L_size = 3  # Number of vertices in left partition
-R_size = 3  # Number of vertices in right partition
 adj = [
     [(0, 10), (1, 5), (2, 1)],  # Edges from left vertex 0
     [(0, 2), (1, 15), (2, 0)],  # Edges from left vertex 1